sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

    played.
 Any value can be entered in the text fields.
 However, you should enter a value that is supported by your soundcard.
-A value that is not supported by your souncard may lead to issues, although it’s more likely that your soundcard will perform an automatic sample rate conversion.
+A value that is not supported by your souncard may lead to issues, although it’s more likely that your computer will perform an automatic sample rate conversion to a supported sample rate.

 -  **Bits** Set the bit depth that ``pychoacoustics`` uses to store sounds to a wav file or play them.
 Currently values of 16 and 32 bits are supported.
 A value of 32 bits can be used for 24-bit soundcards.
-   Notice that to achieve 24-bit output requires both a 24-bit souncard and a play command that can output 24-bit sounds.
+   Notice that achieving 24-bit output requires both a 24-bit souncard and a play command that can output 24-bit sounds.
 Therefore selecting a value of 32 bits here does not guarantee 24-bit playback even if you have a 24-bit souncard.
 Please, refere to Section :ref:`sec-sound_output` for further information on this issue.

 -  **Repetitions** Set the number of times the sequence of blocks stored in memory should be repeated.
 If the “Shuffle Mode” (see below) is